 We alleged that the apartment complex should have posted a sign prohibiting left turns as they were dangerous and residents could not decipher that it was illegal to make such turns.
 The trial court granted summary judgment in favor of the landowner.
 But, Arash obtained an appellate reversal by not giving up and creatively arguing the case.
 You can read the opinion here.

-To talk to one of our Los Angeles premises liability lawyers, call 323-658-8077 or toll free 877-827-2748.
+To talk to one of our Los Angeles bus accident lawyers, call 323-658-8077 or toll free 877-827-2748.
 Or, if you prefer, send us an email by clicking on the red button below.

 Initial consultations are free and our multilingual staff speaks Spanish, Farsi and Armenian.